Soil ecology: Microclimate

-Soil fauna
+Soil Fauna

-Soil fauna is crucial to soil formation, litter decomposition, nutrient cycling, biotic regulation, and for promoting plant growth.
-Yet soil organisms remain underrepresented in studies on soil processes and in existing modeling exercises.
+Soil fauna is crucial to soil formation, litter decomposition, nutrient cycling, biotic regulation, and promotion of plant growth.
+Yet, soil organisms remain underrepresented in studies on soil processes and existing modeling exercises.
 This is a consequence of assuming that much below ground diversity is ecologically redundant and that soil food webs exhibit a higher degree of omnivory.
-However, evidence is accumulating on the strong influence of abiotic filters, such as temperature, moisture and soil pH, as well as soil habitat characteristics in controlling their spatial and temporal patterns.
+However, there is growing evidence on the strong influence of abiotic filters, such as temperature, moisture and soil pH, as well as soil habitat characteristics in controlling their spatial and temporal patterns.

-Soils are complex systems and their complexity resides in their heterogeneous nature: a mixture of air, water, minerals, organic compounds, and living organisms.
-The spatial variation, both horizontal and vertical, of all these constituents is related to soil forming agents varying from micro to macro scales.
-Consequently, the horizontal patchy distribution of soil properties (soil temperature, moisture, pH, litter/nutrient availability, etc.) also drives the patchiness of the soil organisms across the landscape, and has been one of the main arguments for explaining the great diversity observed in soil communities.
+Soils are complex systems and their complexity resides in their heterogeneous nature; they are a mixture of air, water, minerals, organic compounds, and living organisms.
+The horizontal and vertical spatial variation of all these constituents is related to soil forming agents varying from micro to macro scales.
+Consequently, the horizontal patchy distribution of soil properties (soil temperature, moisture, pH, litter/nutrient availability, etc.) also drives the patchiness of the soil organisms across the landscape and has been one of the main arguments for explaining the great diversity observed in soil communities.
 Because soils also show vertical stratification of their elemental constituents along the soil profile as result of microclimate, soil texture, and resource quantity and quality differing between soil horizons, soil communities also change in abundance and structure with soil depth.

 The majority of these organisms are aerobic, so the amount of porous space, pore-size distribution, surface area, and oxygen levels are crucial to their life cycles and activities.
-The smallest creatures (microbes) use the micropores filled with air to grow, whereas other bigger animals require bigger spaces, macropores, or the water film surrounding the soil particles to move in search for food.
-Therefore, soil textural properties together with the depth of the water table are also important factors regulating their diversity, population sizes, and their vertical stratification.
-Ultimately, the structure of the soil communities strongly depends not only on the natural soil forming factors but also on human activities (agriculture, forestry, urbanization) and determines the shape of landscapes in terms of healthy or contaminated, pristine or degraded soils.
+The smallest creatures (microbes) use the micropores filled with air to grow, whereas other bigger animals require larger macropores or the water film surrounding the soil particles to move in search for food.
+Therefore, soil textural properties together with water table depth are also important factors regulating their diversity, population sizes, and their vertical stratification.
+Ultimately, the structure of the soil communities strongly depends on both natural soil forming factors and human activities (agriculture, forestry, urbanization).
+This helps determine the shape of landscapes in terms of healthy or contaminated, pristine or degraded soils.